thunkpunks/cascade-map/README.md

 Understanding that structure is often the first step toward making systems more stable.

 `cascade-map` is a small tool designed to help make that structure visible.
+# Related Tools

+This project is part of a small family of tools exploring structural diagnostics for software systems.

+structural-scan — detects structural signals in codebases

+test-audit — analyzes the structural health of test suites

+cascade-map — visualizes dependency cascade paths

+Each tool examines a different structural layer of a system:

+codebase structure  →  structural-scan test architecture   →  test-audit dependency geometry →  cascade-map

+Together they explore a simple idea:

+software systems have structure, and that structure can be analyzed.

+These tools are intentionally small and independent, but they share a common goal: making structural properties of software systems visible.